Corely-Studios/Event-Horizon-Sol/README.md

 # Event-Horizon-Sol V2

 The lights are dying.
-Dont let your oxygen run out before you find out why.
+Don't let your oxygen run out before you find out why.

 ## About the game
 Event Horizon Sol is a sci-fi puzzle-thriller built in UE4.
-Inspired by SOMA, you oversee a Dyson Sphere sector breached by an alien entity.
-Solve puzzles to survive, hide in lockers without letting him get a glismpse, before central command destroyes your zone.
+Inspired by SOMA & Alien Isolation.
+You oversee a Dyson Sphere sector breached by an alien entity.
+Solve puzzles to survive, hide in lockers to stay alive, before central command destroyes your zone.
 Rebuilding from ground up again after we first concepted it at Takumi Delhi hackathon.
 ## Screenshots
 <img width="1366" height="768" alt="WhatsApp Image 2026-08-23 at 16 50 27" src="https://github.com/user-attachments/assets/9de5b862-d54d-4c41-957c-610c5efd07d0" />
 <img width="1366" height="768" alt="WhatsApp Image 2026-08-23 at 16 50 26" src="https://github.com/user-attachments/assets/9a466288-c971-42e8-8229-652c7f45cec3" />